-I. Midpoint Check - Students will be evaluated at the end of their fourth semester of study to determine if they show the aptitude to continue into upper division study.
-Three areas will be used to evaluate these students.
+- I. Midpoint Check Students will be evaluated at the end of their fourth semester of study to determine if they show the aptitude to continue into upper division study.
+Three areas will be used to evaluate these students. - 1.
+Piano proficiency.
+All Bachelor's students must pass their piano proficiency by the end of their 4th semester.

-- 1. Piano proficiency.
-All Bachelor's students should have passed their piano proficiency by their 4th semester or be enrolled in Class Piano IV with at least a B- average. - 2.
-4th semester jury/Applied proficiency.
-Students must pass their 4th semester jury with the requisite scores on the appropriate rubric - 3.
-A general understanding of music as evidenced by a GPA of at least 2.5 in the major area, and a 2.0 overall GPA. - 4.
-Students must declare Senior Recital/Project/Performance track.
+- 2. 4th semester jury/Applied proficiency.
+Students must pass their 4th semester jury with the requisite scores on the appropriate - 3.
+A general understanding of music as evidenced by a GPA of at least 2.5 in the major area, and a 2.0 overall GPA.